What is compounding?

 One of the keys to maximizing your financial potential is to save or invest money early, and often.
 Stash users can automate the process by enabling Auto-Stash tools, which can save or invest money automatically for you.

-It can be a relatively easy way to compound your financial chores.
+It can be a relatively easy way to help make sure compounding work for you!

 *The rate of return on investments can vary widely over time, especially for long term investments including the potential loss of principal.
 For example, the S&P 500® for the 10 years ending 1/1/2014, had an annual compounded rate of return of 8.06%, including reinvestment of dividends (source: www.standardandpoors.com).
 Since 1970, the highest 12-month return was 61% (June 1982 through June 1983).
 The lowest 12-month return was -43% (March 2008 to March 2009).
 The S&P 500® is an index of 500 stocks seen as a leading indicator of U.S. equities and a reflection of the performance of the large cap universe, made up of companies selected by economists.
 The S&P 500 is a market value weighted index and one of the common benchmarks for the U.S. stock market.